exercism/php/docs/INSTALLATION.md

 ## Which version to chose?

 We encourage to use a stable PHP release with active support.
-Currently this is **PHP 7.3, 7.4 and 8.0**.
+Currently this is **PHP 8.0, 8.1 and 8.2**.
 Details on current releases and their timelines can be found at [php.net/supported-versions](https://www.php.net/supported-versions.php).
-PHP 7.3 is only supported until December 2021, so PHP 7.4 or 8.0 are preferred.
-Version 8.1 will be available in late November 2021.

 ## Install PHP